gildor2/UEViewer/readme.txt

 Windows or Linux operating system x86-compatible CPU with SSE support
 OpenGL 1.1 videocard (OpenGL 2.0 is recommended)
-SDL 1.2 (for Linux only, windows distribution included sdl.dll)
+SDL 1.2 (for Linux only, windows distribution has included sdl.dll)

 List of supported games